Danaus plexippus

 Methods of Female Oviposition: Open Screen Cages

-How to Find Eggs: In the Intermountain West, females roost in Russian Olive Trees and oviposit on milkweeds; especially on those plants taking refuge in the understory of these trees.
-Click here to watch video on how to find Monarch immatures in Northern Utah.
+Females will sometimes prefer laying eggs on shorter showy milkweed plants over taller ones.
+(But, not always.)
+Click here to watch video on how to find Monarch caterpillars feeding on showy milkweed taking refuge under Russian Olive trees in Northern Utah.
 Monarchs from the California coast oviposit on milkweeds near Eucalyptus trees.
 Monarchs from the midwest oviposit near agricultural areas.

 How to Hatch Eggs: Separate eggs individually (Young monarch caterpillars are cannibalistic against other eggs it might encounter)